 Attempt #1: Cloudflare Workers

-The scraper technically ran, but the results were garbage.
+I wrote the logic and deployed it on cloudflare workers, the scraper technically ran, but the results were garbage.
 Missing ads and incomplete payloads.
 It looked successful until you compared the output against the actual Ad Library.

 Attempt #2: AWS Lambda

-Things looked promising.
+I ported the worker code to lambda, things looked promising.
 I started getting real results.

 Until I tested multiple pages.

 Some returned empty datasets.
 Others returned ads that didn’t match what I saw manually in the UI.
-It felt like Facebook had spun up parallel universes for different server regions.

-So I tried residential proxies.
+I tried residential proxies.
 The logic made sense, if Facebook trusts residential IPs more than datacenter IPs, a good proxy should fix everything.

 Instead I got empty JSON responses.
 The behavior got more inconsistent, not less.
 At this point debugging felt like paranormal investigation.
+Why does the same code works locally with proxies but doesnt on lambda?????? wth.
+This was the lowest point for me for this task. (this here could have been solved after attempt 3 learnings but I stuck with attempt 3))

 Attempt #3: VPS + residential proxy